abraj/notes/modern-indian-history/01 India Under the English East India Company/01 Warren Hastings.md

 #### The Rohilla War (1774)
 * Rohilkand was a small kingdom situated in between Oudh and the Marathas.
 Its ruler was Hafiz Rahmat Khan.
-* When Rahmat Khan evaded, the Nawab with the help of the British invaded Rohilkand.
+* When Rahmat Khan evaded, the Nawab of Oudh with the help of the British invaded Rohilkand.
 * Warren Hastings, who sent the British troops against Rohilkand was severely crticised for his policy on Rohilla affair.

 #### The First Anglo-Maratha War (1775-82)